 Ryan M. Armstrong is a PhD candidate at Princeton Seminary.
 He completed his MA in Bible and Ancient Near East at the Hebrew University of Jerusalem.
-He holds both MDiv and ThM degrees from Southeastern Baptist Seminary specializing in New Testament.
-His research interests include philological exegesis, the transmission and reception history of the Bible, and textual criticism.
-He is currently writing his dissertation on mediation in the book of Job, focusing on the Elihu speeches.
-He has served as adjunct faculty teaching Intermediate Hebrew for several years, and he has been a teaching fellow for introductory and advanced courses on Hebrew Bible.
-Additionally, he occasionally lectures on hip hop culture.
-He is focused on offering understandable pedagogy and producing careful scholarship.
+He holds both MDiv and ThM degrees from Southeastern Seminary specializing in New Testament.
+His research interests include philological exegesis, transmission, and reception history of the Bible.
+His dissertation takes cues from Medieval Jewish exegesis while examining descriptions of dialogue with God in the book of Job.
+He has served as adjunct faculty teaching Hebrew Reading courses for several years, and he has been a teaching fellow for introductory and advanced courses on Hebrew Bible and language.
+He is focused on pedagogy that makes difficult concepts accessible and on producing careful scholarship.

 Real Talk: Two Final Interlocutors Address Job's Dialogue with God